PrestaShop/docs/testing/unit-tests/how-to-execute-tests.md

 {{% notice note %}}
 You may use a [Dockerized environment to run the project]({{< relref "/8/basics/installation/environments/docker" >}}).

-After that is up and running you need to compile and enable xdebug:
+After that is up and running, you need to compile and enable Xdebug:

 ```bash
 docker compose exec prestashop_container pecl install xdebug #prestashop_container is the container's name